Port Tennant

 There is a new bridge over Fabian Way linking Port Tennant to the docks and SA1 area.
-The Killvey woodland is a great place to walk a see the panoramic views of Swansea Bay and beyond.
-There are horses stables on the side of the mountain and hotels car dealerships, petrol stations, post offices all within Port Tennant.
+The Kilvey woodland is a great place to walk a see the panoramic views of Swansea Bay and beyond.
+There are horses stables on the side of the mountain, and hotels, car dealerships, petrol stations, and post offices, all within Port Tennant.
 The Tir John landfill site and adjacent civic amenity site is located east of the residential area.

-The neighbouring areas are Crymlyn Burrows, Crymlyn Bog, Kilvey Community Woodland, Swansea Docks and St. Thomas.
+The neighbouring areas are Crymlyn Burrows, Crymlyn Bog, Kilvey Community Woodland, Swansea Docks, and St. Thomas.